-Early enrollment for the Spring and Summer semesters generally takes place in October.
-Early enrollment for the Fall semester generally takes place in March.
+Early enrollment for the Spring semester generally takes place in October.
+Early enrollment for the Summer and Fall semesters generally take place in March.
 Course registration is available through MyWashburn or Navigate.

 Students are responsible for reviewing their course needs and then scheduling a meeting with their academic advisor prior to each enrollment period.
 Students should register early in the enrollment period in order to increase the chances of obtaining the courses and course sections they need.